Epic Mexico to Costa Rica

 Day 25

-San Juan del SurToday you’ll take the two-hour journey (by ferry and public bus) to San Juan del Sur, a laidback surf town on Nicaragua’s south-west coast.
-Though the beach that lines the town’s horseshoe bay itself isn’t particularly great for swimming, you don’t need to travel far to find beautiful golden beaches with year-round waves.
-Go on an orientation walk with your leader and then enjoy free time to acquaint yourself with this fun little town.
+San Juan del SurToday you’ll journey by ferry and public bus to San Juan del Sur – a laidback surf town on Nicaragua’s southwest coast.
+Though the beach that lines the town’s horseshoe bay isn’t particularly great for swimming, you don’t need to travel far to find beautiful golden beaches with year-round waves.
+You’ll have some free time today to acquaint yourself with this fun town.

 -